MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 >
 > ![LoanedItems](assets/LoanedItems_ModelFile.png)

-At runtime, CoreData will use the `LoanedItems.xcdatamodeld` file to programmatically create an instance of `NSManagedObjectModel` that is an in-memory representation of the `.xcdatamodeld` file, which describes the managed objects.
+At runtime, Core Data will use the `LoanedItems.xcdatamodeld` file to programmatically create an instance of `NSManagedObjectModel` that is an in-memory representation of the `.xcdatamodeld` file, which describes the managed objects.

 # Modeling Entities